zama-ai/tfhe-rs/tfhe/docs/getting_started/operations.md

 ```

 ## Operation list
 The table below contains an overview of the available operations in `TFHE-rs`.
-The notation `Enc` (for Encypted) either refers to `FheInt` or `FheUint`, for any size between 1 and 256-bits.
+The notation `Enc` (for Encrypted) either refers to `FheInt` or `FheUint`, for any size between 1 and 256-bits.

 More details, and further examples, are given in the following sections.